amnuxoll/EpSem/src/readme.txt

 :: Writing an Agent
  1. Create package in: root/agents/X
  2. Make a new agent class that implements: framework.IAgent
- 3. While not required, it is recommended to use the utility class for EpisodicMemory, as it contains many commonly used operations against a series of episodes.
+ 3. While not required, it is recommended to use the utility class utils.EpisodicMemory, as it contains many commonly used operations against a series of episodes.
  4. Make a new agent provider class that implements: framework.IAgentProvider which will create new instances of your agent.